||Contact | A-Z Health Index | Events & Meetings|

 The mission of the Oklahoma Family Planning Program is "to provide individuals the information and means to exercise personal choice in determining the number and spacing of their children."
 The Oklahoma Family Planning Program provides services without regard to religion, race, color, national origin, creed, disability, sex, or ability to pay.

-Ottawa County Health Department's Family Planning services are provided by Advanced Practice Registered Nurses-Certified Nurse Practitioners (APRN-CNP) and Public Health Nurses.
+Craig County Health Department's Family Planning services are provided by Advanced Practice Registered Nurses-Certified Nurse Practitioners (APRN-CNP) and Public Health Nurses.

 The following services are provided for women of childbearing age: